 I'm working on my PhD, and one day I will be a Slow Professor.
 I also write novels and run ultramarathons.
 Sometimes I write novels about or while running, and sometimes I do research while and about running.
 Sometimes I do other things, like paint and travel, though lately I've been learning classical guitar more than anything.

 Check out some of my most recent activities below.
 If you'd like to get in touch, don't hesitate to do so.
+You should also join my fiction fan club if you want to receive periodic updates about my non-academic writing.

 I'm 27 years old.
 But that number isn't very useful.
 In some ways I've always felt like a little old man, and in some ways I still feel like I'm eight-and-three-quarters.